SarthakMakhija/tech-lessons/_posts/2020-04-18-aws-lambda-a-virtual-podcast.md

 <span class="me">Me></span> Hernandez, since a lambda function is not always running, does it increase the response time of a request?

-<span class="hernandez">Hernandez></span> Yes, when running a serverless function, it will stay active as long as it is running.
-After a period of inactivity, AWS  will drop the container that is running your function which makes your function inactive and this is called as cold state.
+<span class="hernandez">Hernandez></span> Like Jessica mentioned, a lambda function will run inside a container which will stay active till the time your function is running.
+This container will be discarded by AWS after some inactive time thus making your function inactive and this is called as cold state.

-<b>Cold start</b> happens when you execute an inactive function and this delay comes from AWS provisioning your selected runtime container and then running your function.
+Whenever there is a request for a cold function, AWS needs to provision a container for running your function and this is called as <b>Cold Start.</b> So, to answer your question, Cold Start can add to the response time of a request.

 <span class="me">Me></span> Is there a way to avoid cold start?

 <span class="hernandez">Hernandez></span> Yes.
 Recently, AWS introduced <b>Provisioned Concurrency</b> which is designed to keep your functions <b>initialized</b> and ready to respond in double-digit milliseconds at the scale you need.
-Provisioned concurrency adds pricing dimension though.
+[Provisioned concurrency](https://aws.amazon.com/blogs/aws/new-provisioned-concurrency-for-lambda-functions/) adds pricing dimension though.

 You can turn it ON/OFF from AWS console or CloudFormation template.

+If you are using <b>serverless framework</b> you should checkout this [blog](https://serverless.com/blog/keep-your-lambdas-warm/) for keeping your functions warm.

 <span class="me">Me></span> Thank you Hernandez.

 <blockquote class="wp-block-quote">
-    <p>Cold start happens when you execute an inactive function and this delay comes from AWS provisioning your selected runtime container and then running your function.
-You should check Provisioned Concurrency for keeping your functions initialized.</p>
+    <p>AWS needs to provision a container for running your cold function and this is called as Cold Start.
+You should check Provisioned Concurrency (or even Serverless plugin WarmUP) for keeping your functions initialized.</p>
 </blockquote>

 <p style="text-align:center"><strong>. . . </strong></p>